werheng/vite-plugin-env-runtime/README.md

 }
 ```

-And then you can use `dist/config.js` to configure your environment variables.
+And then you can use `dist/config.js` to configure your Env variables.

 ## Options